seznam/ima/docs/server/performance.md

 ## Degradation

 Degradation functions provide fine-grained control over server rendering behavior.
-They allow you to conditionally switch between different rendering modes (SSR, SPA, SPA prefetch, static pages) based on runtime conditions like server load, user agents, request paths, or any custom logic.
+They are **required** to enable different rendering modes (SSR, SPA, SPA prefetch, static pages) and allow you to conditionally switch between them based on runtime conditions like server load, user agents, request paths, or any custom logic.

 ### Degradation Keys

-The server supports the following degradation keys:
+The server supports the following degradation keys. **Defining a degradation function enables that mode**, and the function's return value determines when it's used:

-- **`isSPAPrefetch`**: Controls when to serve SPA prefetch pages (executes app lifecycle but renders SPA template with pre-fetched data)
+- **`isSPAPrefetch`**: Enables and controls when to serve SPA prefetch pages (executes app lifecycle but renders SPA template with pre-fetched data)
-- **`isSPA`**: Controls when to serve pure SPA pages (no server-side execution)
+- **`isSPA`**: Enables and controls when to serve pure SPA pages (no server-side execution)
-- **`isOverloaded`**: Controls when to show server overload message (503 status)
+- **`isOverloaded`**: Enables and controls when to show server overload message (503 status)
-- **`isStatic`**: Controls when to serve static error pages
+- **`isStatic`**: Enables and controls when to serve static error pages

 ### Basic Usage